scverse/governance/in_progress/mission-statement.md

 Its primary purpose is to allow users to generalise workflows to their own data analysis settings.
 We promote user engagement via the following mechanisms:

-* Clear documentation of code and usage of tutorial notebooks.
+* clear documentation of code and usage of tutorial notebooks,
-* Participation in development though issues and pull requests.
+* participation in development through issues and pull requests,
-* Community forums, such as our Discourse and Twitter account. scverse environment-centric workshops at which scverse workflows are taught and hackathons at which functionalities are contributed.
-We share event dates and resources within the environment to increase impact and to exploit synergies.
+* community forums, such as our Discourse and Twitter account,
+* workshops at which we teach analysis workflows based on the `scverse` ecosystem, and
+* hackathons, to lower the bar for code-contributions.

 ## Developer engagement